Particular/docs.particular.net/nservicebus/sagas/saga-audit.md

 It is built specifically to help developers verify saga logic during development.
 It does this by capturing saga message behavior and changes in saga data/state as the saga is being processed.
 It then sends this information to a ServiceControl instance set up in the development environment.
 The information is available in the *Saga* view in ServiceInsight.

+> [!NOTE]
-NOTE: Saga audit messages are only sent to ServiceControl when a message is processed successfully.
+> Saga audit messages are only sent to ServiceControl when a message is processed successfully.

 ## Implementation